-9.10 Longevity Pay - REVISED 08/03/2020 and UPDATED 09/08/2020
+9.10 Longevity Pay - REVISED 08/05/2024

 The City of Freeport provides longevity pay for all full-time employees in recognition of the value of long-term service with the City.
-Eligibility for longevity pay commences at the beginning of the fiscal year (Oct.
-1st) after an employee has completed one full year of continuous employment.
+Eligibility for longevity pay commences after an employee has completed one full year of continuous employment.

 Effective in fiscal year 2021-2022 (Oct.
 1st, 2020), Longevity Pay is paid-out to active, eligible employees on a per-pay-period basis.
-Eligible full-time employees who are actively employed on Oct.
-1st earn \$60.00 per year after their first full year of employment, and this amount is paid-out on per- pay-period basis.
-An additional \$60.00 per year is added for each consecutive year of service thereafter if the employee is still employed at the beginning of the next fiscal year (on Oct.
-1st).The total longevity amount is pro-rated and paid-out on a per-pay-period basis.
+Eligible full-time employees earn \$60.00 per year after their first full year of employment, and this amount is paid-out on per-pay-period basis.
+An additional \$60.00 per year is added for each consecutive year of service thereafter if the employee is still employed on their anniversary date.
+The total longevity amount is prorated and paid-out on a per-pay-period basis.